rjc0512ncsu/ST558Proj2/README.md

 rarity of a health-related object is 2.5, while the average rarity of a poison-curing object is 1.5.
 This tells us that poison curing objects are less valuable than health-related objects on average, and they are also less rare than health-related objects on average.

+## Plots

 This data can be visualized using a variety of methods, including boxplots, scatterplots, and histograms.
 Let’s take a look at some of these visualizations to get a better idea of the shape of the distribution of our data.

+### Barplots

 ``` r
 # Poison Recovery Items by Value with green bars